 AIA Maine is the local chapter of the American Institute of Architects.
 The group provides public advocacy, volunteerism, educational programs, outreach events, and design awards competitions.

-Maine AIGA is the local chapter of the leading national professional association for graphic designers.
+AIGA Maine is the local chapter of the leading national professional association for graphic designers.
 Membership benefits include discounts on services and products, health insurance, and exclusive access to new job opportunities.

-Maine Media Workshops in Rockport has week-long intensive workshops on cinematography, editing, photography, and other media-production related subjects that vary in length from a weekend to a 30-week certificate program.
+Maine Media Workshops in Rockport offers workshops and intensives on cinematography, editing, photography, writing, and other media-production related subjects that vary in length from a weekend to a 30-week certificate program.

 Portland Greendrinks is the Portland outpost of the international social networking Greendrinks group started in London in 1989.
-The informal, volunteer-managed gatherings bring together a wide variety of people with a common interest in the natural environment.
-Greendrinks happen on the second Tuesday of every month, starting around 5:30 and are followed by randomly assigned Green lunches that Thursday.
+The informal, volunteer-managed gatherings bring together a wide variety of people with a common interest in environmental and sustainability issues.
+Greendrinks happens in different locations on the second Tuesday of every month at 5:30.

-Portland Society of Architects’ membership includes architects, engineers, landscape architects, design professionals, and individuals committed to the protection and enhancement of those aspects of urban design which contribute to Portland’s economic activity and cultural identity.
+Portland Society for Architecture's membership includes architects, engineers, landscape architects, design professionals, and individuals committed to the protection and enhancement of those aspects of urban design which contribute to Portland’s economic activity and cultural identity.
 Their work includes advocacy and educational programming open to everyone.

 The Telling Room is a non-profit community writing center for young writers ages six to eighteen.
 They have large group of committed adult volunteers, and hold new volunteer orientations each month.

 YNPNmaine’s (Young Nonprofit Professionals Network of Maine) mission is to provide a space for young professionals in the nonprofit sector to become educated, engage, and connect through volunteer opportunities, professional development workshops, and other events.